Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 	- until t is reached
 - increase the flow along this path using the smallest weight labeled differential (aka residiual)
 - repeat this process until there are not more flow augmenting paths

+Observations
+- with each iteration, a conservation of flow is maintained at all interla ndes this is analogous to khidchoffs current law

+see pdf page 698 for the basic ford fulkerson method
+	study the examples
+	the algorithm can be found on page 708